Content-based Wake-up for Energy-efficient and Timely Top-k IoT Sensing Data Retrieval: Analysis

 \subsection{Baseline 1: \gls{rr}}

 As a main baseline, we apply \gls{rr}, in which each node transmits its measurement according to a \gls{tdma}-like policy.
 In this scheme, the sink transmits a single wake-up signal to trigger all nodes equipped with the wake-up receiver at time $t_{\mathrm{sch}}$, which is $NL$ slots prior to the deadline.
 The nodes receiving the wake-up signal then sample and transmit their measurements in order, i.e., node $j=0, 1, \ldots, N-1$, samples physical process and transmits its measurement at $t_{\mathrm{sch}}+jL$.
-The \gls{k-qaoi} of \gls{rr} can be expressed as:
+To derive the \gls{k-qaoi} of \gls{rr}, we first calculate the expected \gls{qaoi} of nodes observing $i \in [1, k]$-th largest values.
+The transmission time and sampling time of the nodes observing $i$-th largest values is a random variable, uniformly distributed between the duration of [$L$, $NL$] with an interval of $L$.
+Based on this observation, the expected \gls{qaoi} of $i$-th largest node can be expressed as $\frac{1}{N}\sum_{w=1}^N(1-e_{c})\min(f_{s}(wL), A_{\mathrm{max}})+e_{c}\min(f_{s}(\Gamma), A_{\mathrm{max}})$.
+Finally, based on the definition of Eq.~\eqref{eq:bar_k-QAoI}, the expected \gls{k-qaoi} of \gls{rr} can be expressed as in Eq.~\eqref{eq:RR_k_QAoI}, in which the value of $k$ is canceled between denominator and numerator:

 The total energy consumption of \gls{rr} can be easily derived based on Eq.~\eqref{eq:Energy model} and expressed as